-Slope Analysis Map: For the purpose of determining the amount and location of land, as it e in its natural state, by a range of slope gradients.
+Slope Analysis Map: For the purpose of determining the amount and location of land, as it exists in its natural state, by a range of slope gradients.
 Use base topographical map prepared by a registered civil engineer, landscape architect, or licensed land surveyor.
-Drawn to a scale of not less than 1 inch to 100 feet and a contour intervals same as Conceptual Grading Plan.
+Drawn to a scale of not less than 1 inch to 100 feet and a contour interval same as Conceptual Grading Plan.
 Include all surrounding properties within 150 feet of the site boundaries.
 Draw slope bands in the range of 0 up to 5 percent, >5 percent up to 10 percent, >10 percent up to 15 percent, >15 percent up to 20 percent, >20 percent up to 25 percent, >25 percent up to 30 percent, and >30 percent.
 Calculate land area in acres in each slope band and as a percentage of site total acreage.
 Draw a heavy, solid line indicating the 8 percent grade differential.
 In addition, one copy of the Map shall be colored with each slope band in contrasting colors.
-In addition, one copy of the Map shall be colored with each slope band in contrasting colors.
 Include source of data and scale of data used in slope analysis and slope profiles.
 Slope shall be accurately calculated and identified consistent with the examples contained in Section 17.122.020 of the Development Code.
-Sloj Slope Profiles: A minimum of three slope profiles shall: Be drawn at same scale and indexed, or keyed, to the Slope Analysis Map.
+Slo e Profiles: A minimum of three slope profiles shall: Be drawn at same scale and indexed, or keyed, to the Slope Analysis Map.
 Show existing and proposed topography, structures, and infrastructure.
 Proposed topography, structures and infrastructure shall be drawn with a heavy, solid line.
 Existing topography, structures, and infrastructure shall be drawn with short dashes.
 Include all surrounding properties within 150 feet of the site boundaries.
-Include all surrounding properties within 150 feet of the site boundaries.
 Be drawn along those locations of site where: The greatest alteration of existing topography is proposed; and, The most intense or bulky development is proposed; and, The site is most visible from surrounding land uses; and, At all site boundaries illustrating maximum and minimum conditions.
-At least two slope profiles shall be roughly parallel to each other and roughly perpendicular to existing contour lines.
-At least one other slope profile shall be roughly at a 45-degree angel to the other slope profiles and existing contour lines.
+At least two slope profiles shall be roughly parallel to each other and roughly perpendicular to existing contour lines At least one other slope profile shall be roughly at a 45-degree angle to the other slope profiles and existing contour lines.